 Spain's coronavirus death toll overtakes China's

-Spain's coronavirus death toll jumped by 738 overnight to exceed that of China, where the disease originated, as the country struggled to cope with an accelerating health crisis.
-With 3,434 fatalities, Spain now has the second-highest number of deaths globally after Italy's 6,820.
+Spain's coronavirus death toll jumped by 738 overnight to exceed that of China, where the disease originated, as the country struggled to cope with an accelerating health crisis and another senior government minister was diagnosed with the virus.
+With 3,434 fatalities, Spain now has the second highest number of deaths globally after Italy's 6,820.
 Nursing homes across the country have been overwhelmed by cases and a skating rink in Madrid has been turned into a makeshift morgue.

+Police stood guard on Wednesday outside the rink, normally a popular venue for children's birthday parties, as hearses arrived at the building.
+The government said Deputy Prime Minister Carmen Calvo had tested positive for coronavirus - the third cabinet member to be infected - but was doing well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)